horeilly1101/deriv/README.md

 ### Static Constructors

-You can create expressions with the available static constructors.
-See the docs for available constructors and more instructions on how to use them.
+You can also create expressions with the available static constructors.
+See the docs and unit tests for available constructors and more instructions on how to use them.

 ```
 // Example 1: 3x